Extension program helps Apache children gain reading skills and cultural awareness

 Getting kids interested in reading can be tough under the best of circumstances.

 Distractions are everywhere.
 Netflix, YouTube and TikTok – screens generally – are a powerful draw away from the written word, even at very young ages.
-In small, rural communities where education resources are often scarce, the job gets even harder.
+In small, rural communities where education resources are often scarce, the job can be even harder.

-But on San Carlos Apache tribal lands, the University of Arizona Cooperative Extension has partnered with tribal officials and schools, a library, and the State of Arizona to help parents and other caregivers teach language skills.
+But on San Carlos Apache tribal lands, the University of Arizona Cooperative Extension has partnered with tribal officials and schools, a library, and the State of Arizona to help parents and other caregivers teach language skills to young children.

 Image